hidetatz/hidetatz.github.io/data/articles/how-to-get-along-with-slo-error-budget.md

 First, as described above, there will be refund or some other penalties if SLA is not met.
 However, when SLO is not met, there should be no user complaints.
 SLA is more for users, but SLO is for developers and SREs.
 Services can have both SLO and SLA.
 When they have both, usually SLO is not opened to users while SLA is.
-For example, if they have an SLA that 99.9% availability must be kept, then they can have the same SLI for their SLO.
+For example, if they have a SLA that 99.9% availability must be kept, then they can have the same SLI for their SLO.
 But it will be more strict value (e.g. 99.95%).
 In this case, SLA is a promise with users, but SLO is a target for developers.
 When SLO is not met, there should be no user-impact, but SLO must be always met.
 That's why SLO must be more strict than SLA.

 The purpose is also different.
 SLA is for users; SLA should help users if they can choose to use the service.
 But SLO is for developers and SREs.
 SLO helps developers to prioritize their work around the service.
 Let's say we are operating a service.
 Recently our monitoring system shows there is some delay in the service, which originally was not found.
 If we don't have SLO about latency, we always have to decide if the delay must be investigated or fixed.
 What if the latency increased by 30ms when we released a new feature?
 Is it a problem to be fixed?
 What if it is 15ms?